Stryker Corp (SYK)'s Winning Formula: Financial Metrics and Comp

 - Momentum rank: 8/10

+Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
+Thus, they are weighted differently when calculating the total score.
+GuruFocus assigned Stryker Corp the GF Score of 94 out of 100, which signals the highest outperformance potential.

-Stryker Corp designs, manufactures, and markets a diverse range of medical equipment, instruments, consumable supplies, and implantable devices.
-Its product portfolio includes hip and knee replacements, endoscopy systems, operating room equipment, and orthopedic robotics.
-With a market cap of $133.44 billion and annual sales of $21.39 billion, Stryker maintains a leading position in the medical devices industry, particularly in reconstructive orthopedic implants and operating room equipment.
-Approximately 25% of its total revenue comes from international markets.
+Stryker Corp designs, manufactures, and markets an array of medical equipment, instruments, consumable supplies, and implantable devices.
+The product portfolio includes hip and knee replacements, extremities, endoscopy systems, operating room equipment, embolic coils, hospital beds and gurneys, and orthopedic robotics.
+Stryker remains one of the three largest competitors in reconstructive orthopedic implants and holds the leadership position in operating room equipment.
+Just over one fourth of Stryker's total revenue currently comes from outside the United States.
+The company boasts a market cap of $136.48 billion and annual sales of $21.39 billion, with an operating margin of 19.76%.

 Profitability and Growth Metrics